 Exclusive Discounts and Swag

-Throughout the program we will provide in store discounts, training program swag, and other giveaways as opportunities arise.
+Throughout the program, we will provide an in-store coupon, training program swag, and other giveaways as opportunities arise.

 Minimum Activity Level

 You should have the ability to run or walk/run 3 miles and be currently exercising at least 3 times per week.
 Training runs will be distanced based.
 If your pace is over 18:00 min/mile, your run will have a marked turnaround time cap.